asyncapi/spec/spec/asyncapi.md

 #### <a name="A2SVersionString"></a>AsyncAPI Version String

-The version string signifies the version of the AsyncAPI Specification that the document complies to.
+The version string signifies the version of the AsyncAPI Specification that the document complies with.
 The format for this string _must_ be `major`.`minor`.`patch`.
 The `patch` _may_ be suffixed by a hyphen and extra alphanumeric characters.

-A `major`.`minor` shall be used to designate the AsyncAPI Specification version, and will be considered compatible with the AsyncAPI Specification specified by that `major`.`minor` version.
+A `major`.`minor` shall be used to designate the AsyncAPI Specification version and be considered compatible with the AsyncAPI Specification specified by that `major`.`minor` version.
 The patch version will not be considered by tooling, making no distinction between `1.0.0` and `1.0.1`.

 In subsequent versions of the AsyncAPI Specification, care will be given such that increments of the `minor` version should not interfere with operations of tooling developed to a lower minor version.
 Thus a hypothetical `1.1.0` specification should be usable with tooling designed for `1.0.0`.

 #### <a name="A2SIdString"></a>Identifier

-This field represents a unique universal identifier of the [application](#definitionsApplication) the AsyncAPI document is defining.
+This field represents a unique universal identifier of the [application](#definitionsApplication) the AsyncAPI document defines.
 It must conform to the URI format, according to [RFC3986](http://tools.ietf.org/html/rfc3986).

 It is RECOMMENDED to use a [URN](https://tools.ietf.org/html/rfc8141) to globally and uniquely identify the application during long periods of time, even after it becomes unavailable or ceases to exist.